larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 account geographic coverage, expected and unexpected absences, and team diversity.
 The moderator team may expand or contract based on operational experience.
-Apart from appointing and replacing moderators, the IESG SHALL refrain from the day-to-day operation and management of the moderator team.
-The moderators MAY decide to consult with the IESG when needed.
+Apart from appointing and replacing moderators, the IESG shall refrain from the day-to-day operation and management of the moderator team.
+The moderators may decide to consult with the IESG when needed.

-Because the IESG and IAB are in the appeals chain for moderator team decisions (see {{appeals}}), the IESG MUST NOT appoint a moderator who is serving on the IESG or IAB.
-Individuals serving on other bodies to which the NomCom appoints members, such as the IETF Trust or the LLC Board, as well as LLC staff and contractors SHALL also be excluded from serving on the moderator team.
-If a moderator is assuming any such role, they SHALL step down from the moderator team soon after.
+Because the IESG and IAB are in the appeals chain for moderator team decisions (see {{appeals}}), the IESG must not appoint a moderator who is serving on the IESG or IAB.
+Individuals serving on other bodies to which the NomCom appoints members, such as the IETF Trust or the LLC Board, as well as LLC staff and contractors shall also be excluded from serving on the moderator team.
+If a moderator is assuming any such role, they shall step down from the moderator team soon after.

 ### Team Diversity

-Due to the global nature of the IETF, the membership of this team SHOULD reflect a diversity of time zones and other participant characteristics that lets it operate effectively around the clock and throughout the year.
+Due to the global nature of the IETF, the membership of this team should reflect a diversity of time zones and other participant characteristics that lets it operate effectively around the clock and throughout the year.
 Ideally, the moderators should be able to respond to issues within a few hours.